HubTurbo/addressbook/docs/Testing.md

      }
      ```
   - Run the test suite using the gradle command <br>
-   `gradle clean headless --tests address.TestsInOrder`
+   `gradle clean headless allTests --tests address.TestsInOrder`

 ## CI Testing
 - The current Travis set up
-  - runs the `./gradlew clean headless alltests jacocoRootReport coveralls -i` command.
+  - runs the `./gradlew clean headless allTests jacocoRootReport coveralls -i` command.
   - At the moment, we do not check the code style.
 It is up to the contributor to verify his or her coding style locally by running `./gradlew checkStyle`.
   - Automatically retries up to 3 times if a task fails